kshitijgaur02/leads-tracker-chrome-extension/README.md

 # leads-tracker-chrome-extension
 A chrome extension that allows you to save links and tabs while browsing.

+Manually links or Save a links of tabs so that you can refer to them later on.

 Steps to use it on your Chrome browser:

 1. Clone the repo on your local machine.